VidyaDharshiniI/AI-Meme-Poster-Creator/README.md

 # 🎨 MemeCraft Studio

-A Smart Meme & Poster Designing Application built using Python and Streamlit.
+**MemeCraft Studio** is a Smart Meme & Poster Designing Application built using Python and Streamlit.

-# 🎨MemeCraft Studio

-MemeCraft Studio – A Smart Meme & Poster Designing Application using Python & Streamlit
+It allows users to create memes and posters by selecting templates, adding multiple text layers, customizing fonts, colors, alignment, and downloading the final edited image.

 ---